yikuizhai/UAV-BCD/README.md

 # UAV-BCD
 UAV-BCD:The proposed dataset contains 2024 pairs of finely registered high-resolution images collected by UAVs and their corresponding pixel-level labels, which can provide a new  benchmark for RSCD.
 We evaluate the effectiveness of UAV-BCD with the five state-of-art deep neural networks in RSCD.
+The following is the method to apply for a dataset：
+1) Use the school's email address (edu, stu, etc.) and send an email to: yikuizhai@126.com
+2) Sign the relevant agreement to ensure that it will only be used for scientific research and not for commercial purposes.
+3) Authorization will be obtained in 1-3 days.